Gigaspaces/insightedge-training/Day2/8 InsightEdge/Lab-8.1 - SQL Query Benchmark Spark vs InsightEdge/README.md

 5. Follow the instructions inside the Notebook paragraphs.

+**In Step1 - IE Query Measurement (import dependencies) please verify the following:**

+If the jar FlightDelayDemo-1.0.0-SNAPSHOT.jar is not already created, you can generate it by going to "Day5/17 Flight Delay Demo/Lab-17.1-Flight Delay Demo" and running mvn package.

+Please copy FlightDelayDemo-1.0.0-SNAPSHOT.jar to the Data directory.

-Note: If running Zeppelin notebooks on Windows, you might need to change println to print and also add "%n" in order to display the output properly.
+**Note:** If running Zeppelin notebooks on Windows, you might need to change println to print and also add "%n" in order to display the output properly.

 If the Zepplin interpretor instance fails to work correctly on Windows, you will need to shutdown all browser windows and restart insightedge.

-If the uber jar FlightDelayDemo-1.0.0-SNAPSHOT.jar is not already created, you can generate it by going to "Day5/17 Flight Delay Demo/Lab-17.1-Flight Delay Demo" and running mvn package.